 Section 06, “Requirements.”
 This section is used to provide the specific instructions of the IMC.

 Section 07, “Guidance.”
 This section is used to provide specific guidance to this IMC.
-Additional sections can be used beyond 07, as required, to provide better structure to the document.
+Additional sections can be used beyond 07, as required, to provide better structure to the document—in this case, References will be the last section.

-Section 08, “References.” described in ection 05.04.
+Section 08, “References.”
+Entries are described in section 05.04 of this manual.

-0.07 Attachment.
+08.07 Attachment.

 An attachment incorporated within an IMC, IP or TI will contain additional instructional material.
 Attachments must pertain to the IMC, IP, or TI to which they are appended.
 They will not reiterate policies, responsibilities, or requirements, which are covered in the basic document.
+An attachment format, either incorporated or unincorporated, will follow the parent document format as much as possible.
+The attachment will be depicted by a number (1, 2, 3, etc.) in the title which corresponds to the parent document when possible.
+If an unincorporated attachment cannot follow the format of the parent document, the exception must be documented in the revision history table.)
+There are few format requirements for an attachment.
+The following document types (See section 0040-08) may become an attachment:

+a table or series of tables

+a figure or series of figures

+an outline

+a report

+any combination of these items

-An attachment format, either incorporated or unincorporated, will follow the parent document format as much as possible will be depicted by a number (1, 2, 3, etc.) in the title.
-If an unincorporated attachment cannot follow the format of the parent document, the exception must be documented in the revision history table.)A standard exception to the format of an attachment would be the revision history table.
-The revision history table is an inclusive attachment to an IMC, IP, TI, and OpESS outlines the revisions made to the document on a summary page and follows its’ own format, which is outlined in xhibit .
-Revision History tables are created with the initial issuance of an IMC, IP or TI, and updated with every revision.
+A standard exception to the format of an attachment would be the revision history table.
+The revision history table is an inclusive attachment to an IMC, IP, TI, and OpESS; it outlines the revisions made to the document on a summary page and follows its’ own format, which is outlined in exhibit 6.3.
+Revision History tables are created with the initial issuance of an IMC, IP, or TI, and updated with every revision.
 The Description of Change column describes what was changed and why.

-0.08 Table.
+08.08 Table.

-Every incorporated table will have a number (Table 1, 2, etc.) and will be cited in the text by that number.
+Every incorporated table will have a title and a number (Table 1, 2, etc.) and will be cited in the text by that number.
 Standalone tables will follow the format of the parent document to the greatest extent possible.
 Standalone tables that are the exception to this rule must document the reason for not following the parent document format in the revision history table.

-0.09 Figure.
+08.09 Figure.

-Every figure will have a number (igure 1, 2, etc.) and be cited in the text by that number.
-In general, figures should have .
+Every figure will have a number (figure 1, 2, etc.) and be cited in the text by that number.
+In general, figures should have captions (title, full-sentence explanation, or both).
 The NRC Graphic Services Section, Office of Administration, is available to prepare figures.
+In addition, a figure or series of figures may become a standalone appendix or attachment.
+There are few structural or formatting requirements for figures.

-0.10 Exhibit.
+08.10 Exhibit.

-Every exhibit will be numbered (xhibit 1, 2, etc.) and be cited in the text by that number.
+Every exhibit will be numbered (exhibit 1, 2, etc.) and be cited in the text by that number.
 Exhibits, both incorporated within a parent document and standalone, will follow the format of the parent document to the greatest extent possible.
 Exceptions to this rule in the standalone exhibit must be documented in the revision history table.

-0.11 Issue Date.
+08.11 Issue Date.

 The issue date is on each page of the document.
-The actual date will be entered by the NRR IM coordinator before the document is issued
+The actual date will be entered by the NRR IM coordinator before the document is issued It is distinct from the Effective Date, but it can be the same date if the Effective Date is “upon issuance.”

-0.12 Document Number.
+08.12 Document Number.